-He was noted as having vanished on 5 October 1949 and on Monday 17 October 1949 a reward of £1,000 was offered for information concerning his whereabouts was offered.
-When he had vanished, he was said to have bad £1,500 in his possession.
-The £1,500 was said to have been made up of £5 notes and the man that was tried for his murder was found to have had a large roll of £5 notes on him.
+Stanley Setty vanished on 5 October 1949 and on Monday 17 October 1949 a reward of £1,000 was offered for information concerning his whereabouts was offered.
+When he had vanished, he was said to have had about £1,500 in his possession.
+The £1,500 was said to have been made up of £5 notes and the man that was tried for his murder was said to have had a large roll of £5 notes on him.

-Stanley Setty was a used car dealer.
-He had lived in a flat at Maitland Court in Lancaster Gate and had carried out his business from a garage in Cambridge Terrace Mews in Regent's Park.
+Stanley Setty was a used car dealer and had lived in a flat at 53 Maitland Court in Lancaster Gate and had carried out his business from a garage in Cambridge Terrace Mews in Regent's Park, London.

 The farmer said that under normal conditions it would be possible to get a car within half a mile of the sea wall, and in fine weather, right up to it.
 He also noted that it would have been possible for the body to have floated down from the River Crouch or the River Blackwater.

-When the police arrived they found that the torso was missing its head and legs but that both arms were still intact.
-He was then identified by his fingerprints after police matched them to fingerprints found in his abandoned cream-coloured car and on 27 November 1949 his clothing, a shirt and a pair of dark shorts, was shown to Stanley Setty's brother and sister and who identified them as his.
+When the police arrived, they found that the torso was missing its head and legs but that both arms were still intact.
+He was then identified by his fingerprints after police matched them to fingerprints found in his abandoned cream-coloured car, as well as prints from his criminal record files, and on 27 November 1949 his clothing, a shirt and a pair of dark shorts, was shown to Stanley Setty's brother and sister and who identified them as his.

 A doctor that examined his torso said that he found that Stanley Setty had been stabbed five times, three wounds of which had penetrated his lungs, and which were in his opinion the cause of death.
 However, the doctor noted that he could not say that there were no other causes of death due to the fact that the head was missing.